ProLoser/webshow/randomQuotes.md

 *Premise: People are irritating when they don't specify things they are talking about*

 *Preosn pointing at monitor and moving arm in a circular motion*
-Person: "Please make that title larger"
+Person: "Please make that one title on the page with that one picture, larger"

 __1-man Scrums__